BasBuur/vrc-assistant/README.md

 * Airline phonetic name (if available)
 * Aircraft info (type, engine configuration) (if available)
 * Direction of flight (calculated based on the origin & destination airport)
-* Color-coded flightplan route (hovering over VOR's shows the full VOR name)
+* Color-coded flightplan route (*hovering over VOR's shows the full VOR name*)
 * Origin & desination airports (ICAO, city & full airport name)
-* Preferred routes for the filed origin & destination airport)
+* Preferred routes (FAA + ZBW/BVA) for the filed origin & destination airport.
+The copy icon behind each route copies the route to your clipboard

 ## Installation
-* Download the installer from the releases section on this page
+* Download the installer from the releases section on this page (right-hand side under 'Releases' - download the setup .exe)
 * Run the installer.
 The application will install & open automatically

-## Using
+## Using (it's **really** simple!)
-* Start VRC first **Important!**
-* Start the application (if not already started)
+* Start the application (if not already started - after installation you can find it on your desktop & start menu as 'VRC Assistant')
 * The application will check for updates and download & install any if available
-* You'll now get asked to select an aircraft on the scope in VRC and to copy and paste **all** information shown at the bottom of the *Departures & arrivals* screen within VRC.
-Click [here](https://imgur.com/a/gCKUQ8l) for a screenshot of what text to copy.
-* You will probably have to do this twice or possibly 3 times (WITH DIFFERENT AIRCRAFT SELECTED). **Make sure to copy all lines**.
-* When the scan is complete the main window will open and you're ready to go
+* Start VRC if you haven't already
+* Select an aircraft on the VRC scope.
+All information should now load in the assistant.
+* **Note**: You can also click on an aircraft's data block text to load the information.
+This will not select the aircraft within VRC but does allow you to peek at the information in the assistant!
-* To move the window, click & drag the move icon on the top-right of the window (second icon from the right)
+* You can move the Assistant by click-and-dragging on the move icon on the top-right of the assistant
-* To reset the memory scanner, click the reset icon on the top-right of the window (third icon from the right)
+* You can resize the window by click-and-dragging from one of the assistant window corners

 ## Notes
 * Please report any issues or feedback.
 You can create an issue here on you can contact me on Discord: BasilBurrito#4468
 * Currently the preferred routes are loaded from the BVA (ZBW) IDS system.
 Therefore it shows all FAA routes and the BVA ARTCC routes.
-If demand is high enough I'd be happy to integrate other ARTCC API's to show those as well
+If demand is high enough I'd be happy to integrate other ARTCC API's to show those as well.
+Please contact me and let me know who I should contact to get the information I need
-* VRC does not offer an official way to get the information that this application needs.
-Therefore this application basically combs through the VRC memory space to find the information it needs.
-This ain't a perfect way of doing things but currently the only way and works quite well.
-* For unknown reasons VRC or the Windows kernel sometimes decides it'd be fun to move around the memory that's used by this tool.
-If this happens the tool tries to recover automatically and find the new memory location.
-If it's unable to do so you'll notice that selecting a new aircraft no longer loads the new data.
-If this happens try clicking on the arrow between the 2 airport input boxes.
-Then, select another aircraft.
-Still not working?
-Click the arrow again and select another aircraft.
-Still no good?
-Click the reset icon on the top-right of the window to restart the memory scanner.

 ## Support / feedback
-Please create an issue here or contact BasilBurrito#4468 on Discord for support, I'd be happy to help
+Please [contact me on Discord](https://discordapp.com/users/290912506703118347) for support or feedback